-&lt;sup>14 Id. at § 210.6(3)(a).
+14 Id. at § 210.6(3)(h).

-heinous, atrocious or cruel, manifesting exceptional depravity").
-The MPC's innovation was not only the list of aggravating circumstances, but also the requirement of a bifurcated procedure, in which the determination of guilt and the determination of the appropriate penalty were considered in two separate proceedings.
-The MPC required the finding of at least one aggravating circumstance at the penalty phase for a defendant to be eligible for the death penalty.
+required the finding of at least one aggravating circumstance at the penalty phase for a defendant to be eligible for the death penalty.
 In addition, the MPC required the consideration of all "mitigating circumstances" and authorized the imposition of the death penalty only when "there are no mitigating circumstances sufficiently substantial to call for leniency."
-Mitigation consisted of eight statutorily defined mitigating circumstances (such as "The defendant has no significant history of prior criminal activity" and "The youth of the defendant at the time of the crime"), but the sentencer was also instructed to consider other evidence "including but not limited to the nature and circumstances of the crime [and] the defendant's character, background, history, mental and physical condition."
+Mitigation consisted of eight statutorily defined mitigating circumstances (such as "The defendant has no significant history of prior criminal activity" and "The youth of the defendant at the time of the crime" the sentencer was also instructed to consider other evidence "including but not limited to the nature and circumstances of the crime [and] the defendant's character, background, history, mental and physical condition."
 The MPC's structuring of the penalty phase, with its lists of aggravating and mitigating circumstances, was a significant departure from prevailing practice, which gave sentencing juries essentially unfettered discretion in capital trials to impose life or death (and for a much wider range of crimes than simply murder), without any statutory standards or guidance.

-6. For a decade after their adoption, the MPC death penalty provisions had virtually no impact on state procedures.
+7. For a decade after their adoption, the MPC death penalty provisions had virtually no impact on state procedures.
 But after the Supreme Court constitutionally invalidated prevailing death penalty statutes in 1972 in Furman v.
-Georgia, a large majority of states sought to draft new capital statutes
+Georgia, a large majority of states sought to draft new capital statutes that would meet the Furman Court's apparent concern with standardless sentencing discretion.
+Although a significant minority of states sought to address the problem of standardless discretion through the enactment of mandatory capital statutes, a substantial number of states